minaalbert33/dotfiles/README.md

 - Screenshots: hyprshot
 - Wallpapers: hyprpaper

-## All the keybindings related to Hyprland (the window manager) and launching apps will be found in /hypr/hyprland.conf
+## All the keybindings related to Hyprland and launching apps will be found in /hypr/hyprland.conf

 <!---## Screenshots & Video -->